-Are you struggling to find a good routine for your newborn baby and toddler?
+Are you struggling to find a good schedule for your newborn baby and toddler?

 You may have had your toddler in a great routine for a while, so introducing a newborn baby and all of those feeds and naptimes can be a bit stressful.